How to Study for the MPRE: What & When of Effective MPRE Prep

 • Register and pay the fee at least 2-4 months before the exam.

 • Source materials like outlines and practice questions.
-Barbri has a free MPRE outline and a free MPRE course (which may come with an outline).
-Your preferred bar prep course may have one too.
+Your preferred bar prep course will have them.
+See suggestions above.

 • Time to prepare.
 Start looking at the materials at least a month in advance to gauge how much time you need to study 200-400 questions.
 That includes the important part—reviewing the answer explanations.
 Give yourself 20-35 hours for the preparation.